rthothad01/portfolio/README.md

 ## LLM Projects - Fine Tuning
 <!-- Kaggle -->
 ### Sentiment Analysis for Financial News
-- Built a fine-tuned model to predict the sentiment of the news article and recevied a **gold star** for the [notebook](https://www.kaggle.com/code/ravitee/sentiment-analysis-on-financial-news-using-llama2/notebook) I published in Kaggle.
+- Built a supervised fine-tuned (SFT) model to predict sentiment of the news article and recevied a **gold star** for the [notebook](https://www.kaggle.com/code/ravitee/sentiment-analysis-on-financial-news-using-llama2/notebook) I published in Kaggle.
 1. Used accelerate, peft, bitsandbytes, transformers and trl libraries to fine tune a llama-2 base model.
 2. Used float16 data type for computations and retrained the non-linear layer of the base model.

 <!-- Kaggle -->
-### Predict the LLM
+### LLM Prediction Model
-- Built a multi-class classification model to predict the LLM that produced the test data.
+- Built a multi-class classification model (SFT) to predict the LLM that produced the test data.
 Dataset can be found in [Kaggle](https://www.kaggle.com/competitions/h2oai-predict-the-llm)
 1. Used accelerate, peft, bitsandbytes, transformers to fine tune Mistral-7B.
-2. Used Weights & Biases to store the training/trial runs.
+2. Used Weights & Biases for experiment tracking.
 3. Used Lora to target re-training of attention blocks.
 4. Used k-bit training, which reduces memory footprint, to improve training speed